naoshibaikyu/superbuddn/test.md

 Stardust: Maybe she was traumatized after that whole Hasselhoff incident.

-NaoshiSad: Who knows...? ...
+Naoshi Sad: Who knows...? ...
 Come to think of it, what do we have to do here other than video games?

 Hunter: Why do you ask?
 You're not getting "bored" too, are you?

-NaoshiShocked: No!
+Naoshi Shocked: No!
 Well, maybe a little.

 Fallingstar: I'll let you take my spot after this race if you want.

-NaoshiAnnoyed: Nah.
+Naoshi Annoyed: Nah.
 I'm not really up for Mario Kart.
 I'll find something.

-HunterAnnoyed: Okay...
+Hunter Annoyed: Okay...

 %Naoshi leaves and the remaining Mercs finish their race.